OPENDAP/freeform_handler/OSX_Resources/ReadMe.txt

 	} test0;

+4) The FreeForm library contains a useful data processing/transformation library.
+Here's an example of how to tweak data written on a big-endianmachine so it can be served from a little-endian one - include the followingat the start of the format file:

+input_eqv begin constant
+    data_byte_order text big_endian
+end constant

+Thanks to Denis Nadeau for this information.

 For more examples see the test files in the ff-test subdirectory.
+There isa manual that describes FreeForm and handler on our web page - opendap.org -in the User Documentation section.

 --------------------------------------------------------------------------